 The Steelers 2021 Draft Needs @ Running Back

 Should we be so quick to write off those mock drafts that show the Steelers passing on running back in the first round?
-After all, of the 4 first rounders they’ve used on running backs in the modern era, Franco Harris was a home run, Greg Hawthorne was a bust, Walter Abercrombie disappointed and Rashard Mendenhall didn’t have the passion to match his talent.
+After all, of the 5 first rounders they’ve used on running backs in the modern era, Franco Harris was a home run, Greg Hawthorne was a bust, Walter Abercrombie disappointed, Tim Worley blew his signing bonus up his nose and Rashard Mendenhall didn’t have the passion to match his talent.

 - Those lessons are important, but another type of history is important here.